Breast Reconstruction Phoenix

-Breast reconstruction options
+Breast reconstruction options in Phoenix AZ

 Implant breast reconstruction – this involves the use of saline or silicone breast implants to form the new breast.
 Jude LaBarbera, MD Plastic Surgery is highly skilled in both direct-to-implant and delayed breast reconstruction.
 Many patients choose implant reconstruction because of the minimal surgery time required, and their aesthetic appearance.
 Disadvantages of this approach may include buildup of scar tissue, possible rejection, and the need for a follow up surgery to replace a tissue expander with an implant.

 Autologous tissue flap reconstruction – this option entails rebuilding breasts by using live skin, fat, and muscle transplanted from other parts of the patient’s body such as the back, buttocks, abdomen, or hip areas.
 The advantage with this approach is that the rebuilt breast tissue remains live and there’s no possibility of rejection by the body.
 Most tissue-reconstructed breasts also feel more natural and last a lifetime.
 Disadvantages of autologous flap reconstruction are that the surgery involved is longer and more complex, and there will be additional scars at the donor site.
 There’s also a longer recovery period involved compared to breast implant reconstruction.